-Bat House and Bat Box Construction Issues to Avoid
+Bat House Construction Issues to Avoid

 1. Bat houses that are made out of a non-exterior grade of wood.